-- Complies with Part 3, paragraph 10 (2)(a) of the Education (Independent School Standards) (England) (Amendment) Regulations 2015. - Prepared with reference to DfE Guidance (2012): Preventing and Tackling Bullying: Advice for school leaders and governors. - The school recognises that it must comply with the Independent Schools Regulations 2015 by ensuring that this anti-bullying policy is effectively implemented. - The school also recognises that it must comply with the 2010 Equality Act, which, in brief, eliminates unlawful discrimination, advances equality of opportunity and fosters good relations between people. - The school is committed to safeguarding as outlined by the Children Act 1989 and to reporting any bullying which may lead to a child suffering 'significant harm' to the local authority.
-Equally, the school is aware that certain types of poor behaviour may infringe criminal law and necessitate police assistance.
+- This policy complies with Part 3, paragraph 10 (2)(a) of the Education (Independent School Standards) (England) (Amendment) Regulations 2015. - Prepared with reference to DfE Guidance (2012): Preventing and Tackling Bullying: Advice for school leaders and governors. - The school recognises that it must comply with the Independent Schools Regulations 2015 by ensuring that this anti-bullying policy is effectively implemented. - The school also recognises that it must comply with the 2010 Equality Act, which, in brief, eliminates unlawful discrimination, advances equality of opportunity and fosters good relations between people. - The school is committed to safeguarding as outlined by the Children Act 1989 and to reporting any bullying which may lead to a child suffering 'significant harm' to the local authority.
+Equally, the school is aware that certain types of poor behaviour may infringe criminal law and necessitate police assistance. - This policy should be read in conjunction with the Safeguarding Policy